CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 #### NET.1.2.A13 Creation of a network management concept [Head IT]

 Based on the security policy (see NET.1.2.A11 * Defining a security policy for network management *), a network management concept SHOULD be created and sustainably maintained.
-At least the following aspects should be taken into account as needed:
+At least the following aspects should be considered as needed:

 * Methods, techniques and tools for network management,
 * Security of access and communication,